 We work with people over the long term giving intensive, holistic support for at least a year, often much longer.
 Our approach is to show kindness and treat all people with dignity and respect.
 We offer English lessons, a Support Service to help people overcome practical difficulties and activities including art and writing, gym, yoga and much more.

 Through our classes and activities we get to know people as individuals, listening to them and meeting them wherever they are at.
-Our method is not political or institutional but individual, compassionate and human.

 WE SUPPORT PEOPLE BY PROVIDING THE FOLLOWING SERVICES:

 We have always believed that learning English is the most important first step our clients take towards living independently in the UK.
 Teaching English is at the heart of what we do.
 Our highly experienced English teachers offer free English classes throughout the week including English at two levels, conversation classes and English community/citizenship classes.
 We also offer classes through our partners at Speak Street.
 To find out more about Speak Street please visit their website: https://speak-street.com/

 A Support Service